Article I – Name

 The Elected Board of Directors of this organization shall consider and

-act to affiliate this organization with national organizations and
+act to affiliate this organization with the Road Runners Club of America

 organization membership to further the purposes and objectives set